JoyfulReaper/RandomSteamGame/README.md

 - Refreshes cached library data after the user's Steam library changes
 - Displays the selected game's description and recorded playtime
 - Opens the selected game through the Steam desktop client
-- Exposes a CSV library export endpoint through the server API
+- Exports a public Steam library from the [`/library-export`](https://randomsteam.kgivler.com/library-export) page
+- Includes game name, App ID, playtime, last-played time, and Steam Deck compatibility in CSV exports
+- Accepts numeric Steam IDs, vanity names, and Steam Community vanity URLs for both picking and exporting

 Steam must be able to access the profile's game details.
-Picker preferences and blocked games are stored in browser cookies, so they do not synchronize across browsers or devices.
+The saved Steam identity, unplayed-only preference, blocked games, and library-refresh timing are stored in browser cookies, so they do not synchronize across browsers or devices.
+The application does not require Steam sign-in.

 ## How It Works